SinaS24/NBA-Post-Match-Analysis/README.md

 # NBA-Post-Match-Analysis_0042300173

 This project is a deep dive into an NBA post-match analysis for Game ID: 0042300173 (Dallas Mavericks vs LA Clippers).
-The analysis provides key insights into player performance, team strategy, and game dynamics, offering a compelling look at how data can enhance understanding of basketball.
+The analysis provides key insights into player performance, team strategy, and game dynamics, offering a compelling look at how data can enhance understanding of the game play, and provide direction as to where to focus your training and game tape analysis on.

 🚀 Objectives: